oscarberonius/alien_invasion/README.md

 # Alien invasion
 ## Code challenge for learning Go

-Mad aliens are about to invade the earth and you are tasked with simulating the invasion.
+"Mad aliens are about to invade the earth and you are tasked with simulating the invasion.

 You are given a map containing the names of cities in the non-existent world of
 X. The map is in a file, with one city per line.
 The city name is first, followed by 1-4 directions (north, south, east, or west).
 Each one represents a